Beca-d/E-Commerce-back-end/README.md

   ## Description

-  This application uses mySQL and node.js
+  This application creates the backend database for an e-commerce website.
+The application uses mySQL, node.js, sequelize, and express.js to create and interact with the database.

   ---